boredstudent13255/Catalogue-S/README.md

-# oldGamesOnline
+# Catalogue S
-Host an emulator and a set of games online
+The simpler games I own original copies of, embedded in a browser.